sumnerevans/sumnerevans.com/content/posts/travel/2025-fosdem/waterloo/index.md

 his military and political innovations.
 The corps system which allowed sections of his army to move quickly and independently allowed unmatched manoeuvrability and allowed Napoleon to repeatedly defeat his enemies in detail.
 The corps system is used in nearly every modern military.
-Napoleon's use of artillery batteries in coordinated attacks repeatedly broke even the staunchest of lines.
+Napoleon's use of massed artillery batteries in coordinated attacks repeatedly broke even the staunchest of lines.
 However possibly more important this his tactical innovations was his emphasis on merit-based promotions.
 At its height, the Grande Armée had top-notch